Cyndasa/MuseumPrototype/README.md

-# MuseumPrototype
+# MuseumWireframe
-This project is for the prototyping of Group 15's Immersive Technology Prototype
+This project is to showcase the low-profile wireframes for Group 15's VR project "Erudition"